 The features of these apps also differ based on the app’s narrower specialization.
 For example, stress and anxiety apps offer meditations, mini-games, relaxation techniques, music for relaxation and sleep improvement, the user’s meditations and happiness score tracking, reminders of scheduled sessions, motivational plans, journals, coping cards, educational content, and so on.

-Learn more: How to Create a Meditation App: Development & Cost
+Learn more: How to Create a Meditation App: Features, Development Process & Cost

 Apps supporting addiction recovery, such as Twenty-Four Hours a Day, may provide trackers, daily reminders, meditations, educational materials, uploading drug or alcohol blood tests, communication with professionals and a community of supporters, and even graphs showing how much quitting the habit has saved.